chankrrn/WRO-FE-YBR/mech/mech_README.md

 ```text
 V2

 21T → 28T

 28 / 21 ≈ 1.33:1 reduction
 ```

 The smaller driver gear increased the external reduction.

-This produced:

-- greater theoretical output torque,
-- lower output speed,
-- improved low-speed control,
-- and better steering precision.
+The theoretical wheel speed decreased, while the theoretical output torque increased.

+In practice, the change also produced better low-speed behavior and made the drivetrain more suitable for repeated autonomous steering corrections.

 ---

-## 3.3.2 Steering Development
+### 3.3.2 Steering Development

-V2 introduced the Ackermann-style steering architecture used as the basis of the final system.
+V2 introduced the Ackermann-style steering architecture that became the basis of the final steering system.

-Instead of treating both front wheels as if they followed the same turning radius, the steering geometry was designed so that the inner and outer wheels could follow different paths during a turn.
+During a turn, the inner front wheel and outer front wheel follow different path radii.
+The steering mechanism was therefore designed so that the wheels do not need to use exactly the same steering angle.

-This reduced unnecessary tire scrub and made the vehicle geometry more suitable for automotive-style cornering.
+This geometry reduces unnecessary tire scrub and better matches the automotive-style motion of the vehicle.

 ---

-## 3.3.3 Bearing Development
+### 3.3.3 Bearing Development

 V2 also introduced bearings to support the rear drivetrain shaft.

+Without bearings, the rotating axle would interact directly with printed structural surfaces.
+The bearing system separates the rotating shaft from the fixed printed structure and improves alignment, smoothness and rigidity.

-This prevented the axle from rotating directly against 3D-printed structural surfaces.
+This also improves drivetrain consistency over repeated use because the axle is less dependent on sliding directly against the 3D-printed material.

-The bearing system improved:

-- alignment,
-- rotational smoothness,
-- drivetrain rigidity,
-- and long-term mechanical reliability.

 ---

-# 3.4 V3 — Final Competition Robot
+## 3.4 V3 — Final Competition Robot

 <table align="center">
   <tr>